 Ophiocordyceps unilateralis is in fact a real fungus.
 This species specifically targets ants, generally of the Camponotus genus, and takes over their brains in order to move them to a location with ideal conditions for its reproduction.
 One of the most interesting things about this fungus is how precisely it manipulates its host.
 A 2009 study in The American Naturalist found that ants infected with O. unilateralis almost always died gripping a vein on the underside of a leaf (98%) and that this location was significantly more towards the north-northwest side of the plant than any other direction.
 Camponotus ants were found almost exclusively at a height of 25 centimeters from the forest floor, while closely related Polyrhachis ants were seen at a mean height of 78.43 centimeters.
 This kind of behavioral control is known as an extended phenotype.
-The gene expression of a parasite within a host’s tissue causes aberrant host behavior that solely increases the parasite’s fitness.
+The gene expression of a parasite within a host’s tissue causes aberrant host behavior that increases the parasite’s fitness.
 Keep in mind that the ant species in the study colonize the canopy, not the forest floor, so this is extremely complex behavioral manipulation.
-These infected ants are traveling quite far from their initial position under the control of the fungus.
-Many infected ants will often die in areas where others already have, because the conditions in these places are favorable for O. unilateralis, leading to high densities of corpses called graveyards.
+Under the fungus’s control, these infected ants are traveling very far from their initial location.
+Many infected ants will often die in areas where others already have because the conditions in these places are favorable for O. unilateralis.
+This leads to places, called graveyards, that have a high density of corpses.
 Any healthy ant happening to walk through such an area will likely become infected by the deadly spores.

 When O. unilateralis spores come into contact with an ant, they adhere to it and start to penetrate its cuticle.
 After this, fungal cells start to infest the ant’s entire body and begin to alter its behavior.
-An infected ant then leaves the colony and starts the trek down toward the forest floor.
+The infected ant then leaves the colony and starts the trek down toward the forest floor.
 Once a perfect spot is reached, the ant will bite the vein of a leaf and die with its jaws locked in place.
-This is known as the death grip, and keeps the ant from falling from the leaf.
+This is known as the “death grip”, and keeps the ant from falling off the leaf.
 Any ants that end up dying within the colony due to infection will be carried far away by other workers.
 Within a few days, the stroma, or stalk, of the fungus will erupt from the back of its host’s head and develop a stromal plate that releases spores when mature.
-At this point, most of the ant’s original tissue has been replaced by fungus.
+By this point, most of the ant’s original tissue has been replaced by fungus.

 The ants in the video below are not Camponotus or Polyrhachis ants, and the fungus is not O. unilateralis so the hosts show a different behavior.
 However, it still illustrates the process well.

 What a horror it would be if humans were susceptible to such a fate!
 The question is, could this actually happen?
 Let’s consider the ant brain for a moment.
 It has all the general features of a typical insect brain and is very simple compared to a vertebrate brain.
 However, ants have more well developed areas associated with memory and learning.
-These “higher” functions are controlled by the – get this – mushroom bodies (it’s funny because we’re talking about fungus taking over an ant brain here and they just happen to have structures called “mushroom” bodies.
-Oh, it’s not?
-It’s just me who finds that to be hilarious?
-Okay then…).
+These “higher” functions are controlled by the – get this – mushroom bodies (it’s funny because we’re talking about fungus taking over an ant brain here and they just happen to have structures called mushroom bodies.
 Mushroom bodies are much larger in worker ants than they are in the male soldiers, which are more hard wired or pre-programmed.
 Workers must navigate varying spacio-temporal environments using multiple cues and also remember where food is and where home is.
 For ants, workers are the most “intelligent”.
 Still, one lone worker is of no use.
 It takes the whole colony to have a properly functioning and flourishing nest.
 An entire colony of ants, which can be up to millions of individuals, does not even come close to matching the complexity of a single human brain.
-If a fungus were to develop an ability to infect and alter the behavior of humans, this would probably take a ridiculous amount of time to evolve.
+If a fungus were to develop an ability to infect and alter the behavior of humans, this would probably take a ridiculously long time to evolve.
 Human beings would most likely not even be around any longer.
 But, let’s just roll with it and say that this could happen.
 What would it be like and how does The Last of Us compare?

 What about the behavioral and morphological alterations?
 In The Last of Us, any infected individual, even in the early stages, is being driven by the fungus’ gene expression and aims to spread the spores or cells to as many others as possible.
 There are four main stages of infection from this mutant O. unilateralis: Runners, Stalkers, Clickers, and Bloaters.
 All of these collectively are referred to as the Infected (noun) in the game.
 Individuals who have just been infected are classified as Runners.
 They still cling to a shred of their humanity, however small, and try to resist the fungus’ behavioral control.
 However, if they are startled or as the infection progresses, they will snap and attempt to attack anyone nearby who is healthy.
 Stalkers are fully controlled by O. unilateralis and start to show fungal growth on the face.
 This fungus strain attacks the eyes first, so they have poor vision and begin to exhibit primitive signs of echolocation.
 In Clickers, the face has been fully engulfed by fungal growth and rendered the host completely blind.
 These Infecteds use clicking and screeching to crudely survey their surroundings within a small radius.
 The growth on the head and face forms a roughly dish shaped plate that helps to direct the clicks.
 Bloaters are the final stage and can take 10-15 years to develop.
 The entire body of this Infected is now covered in fungus, some of it showing bioluminescence, and is therefore very physically hardy.
 Bloaters are also able to throw sacs of toxic powder both as a defense and an attack mechanism.
 Once the host finally dies, whatever tissue is left of the former person crumbles and is used by the parasite to complete its growth and release spores.

 Now to analyze the behavior of the Infected.
 All stages appear to seek out specific locations and stay there, unless stimulated to pass on the infection when a healthy individual is sensed nearby.
-This reflects the behavior of O. unilateralis controlled ants that travel until they find the optimal conditions for the fungus’ reproduction and then fix themselves to that spot.
+This reflects the behavior of O. unilateralis controlled ants that travel until they find the optimal conditions for the fungus’s reproduction and then fix themselves to that spot.
 However, infected ants will leave the colony and do not show any aggressive behavior whatsoever toward other ants.
-Why would the Infected exhibit such aggression and drive to bite or kill?
+Why would the Infected exhibit such an aggressive drive to bite or kill?
 We actually have a disease in existence that does just this.
 It’s called rabies virus.
 If rabies can infiltrate the brains of mammals and stimulate this type of behavior, it would not be a stretch to think that a mutant fungus could affect humans this way.
-Rabies in humans doesn’t present the same way it does in other mammals; it resembles a bad flu, followed by agitated behavior and cognitive deficits, sometimes with hallucinations, delirium, and insomnia.
-Perhaps our mutant O. unilateralis would be able to incite the aggressive behavior seen in the games by affecting the brain in the same way rabies does in non-human mammals.
+Rabies in humans doesn’t present the same way that it does in other mammals; it resembles a bad flu, followed by agitated behavior and cognitive deficits, sometimes with hallucinations, delirium, and insomnia.
+Perhaps our mutant O. unilateralis would be able to incite the aggressive behavior seen in the games by affecting the brain in a similar way to rabies in non-human mammals.
 This could explain the Infecteds’ responses to healthy humans.